 LOOKOUT Centres are an additional resource to support schools, Child Protection Practitioners and case workers to meet their obligations under the Out-Of-Home Care Education Commitment.

-What support can the LOOKOUT Centre offer?
+What support can LOOKOUT Centres offer?

 LOOKOUT Centre staff provide advice and support in all aspects of a student’s education to: